Guam Kingfishers

 FUN FACT: Mames was the first bird to be released AND the radio transmitter technology was actually piloted here at the National Aviary (learn more about that study below)!
 Talk about a full-circle moment!

-Growing a population in the wild (with continued population support from the National Aviary and other zoological institutions), and eventually seeing the Guam Kingfisher’s International Union for Conservation in Nature (IUCN) status downgraded from “Extinct in the Wild” to “Critically Endangered” – which could make them only the third species ever to do so, behind the California Condor and the Guam Rail.
+Growing a population in the wild (with continued population support from the National Aviary and other zoological institutions), and eventually seeing the Guam Kingfisher’s International Union for Conservation in Nature (IUCN) status downgraded from “Extinct in the Wild” to “Critically Endangered” – which could make them only the third bird species ever to do so, behind the California Condor and the Guam Rail.

 Help Us Today